 Simple extracts require local anesthetic, and the tooth is removed with forceps.
 Under surgical extraction, incision will be made into the gum tissue, and the tooth will be cut out.
 You may be under general anesthesia for this procedure.

-Tooth extraction is a safe procedure, but there are risks which are usually outweighed by the benefits.
+Tooth extraction in Peoria, AZ is a safe procedure, but there are risks which are usually outweighed by the benefits.
 A blood clot naturally forms in the socket, and if this is dislodged, it can be painful and lead to infection.
 You may also experience nausea, cough, swelling, and chest pain.

 You will recover within a few days.
 Applying ice helps with swelling, and keeping a gauze pad on the affected area helps reduce bleeding.
 In addition to taking prescribed medicines, avoiding straws, tobacco, and hard foods will facilitate recovery.